Oliver Stone

 Oliver Stone receives his first Oscar

-Oliver Stone quickly took his place in the narrow circle of film-makers who were considered to represent the New Hollywood.
-In 1982 he wrote the script for John Milius’s Conan the Barbarian thriller.
-Soon afterward the script for the gangster drama Scarface was created.
-For the record, this iconic movie - loved by so many - was actually a remake of the 1931 version; however, Stone took a lot of liberty with the original script and completely changed the main character’s personality and outlook.
+Oliver Stone quickly earned his place among the select group of filmmakers who defined the New Hollywood movement.
+In 1982, he wrote the screenplay for John Milius's Conan the Barbarian.
+Soon after, he created the screenplay for the gangster epic Scarface.
+Notably, this iconic film—beloved by millions—was actually a remake of the 1931 version; however, Stone took considerable liberties with the original script, completely transforming the main character's personality and worldview.

-A year later, Michael Cimino’s criminal drama Year of the Dragon, based on Oliver Stone’s script, was released.
-Incidentally, in the early ‘80s, Oliver worked on scripts for movies that had little art value and were marked by numerous scenes of violence.
-Later, he reconsidered his standpoint and filmed a number of political movies: Salvador in 1986, for instance.
+A year later, Michael Cimino's crime drama Year of the Dragon, based on Oliver Stone's screenplay, hit theaters.
+Notably, in the early '80s, Oliver worked on screenplays for films that had little artistic merit and featured extensive violence.
+Later, he reconsidered his approach and directed several political films, including Salvador in 1986.

 Antiwar Movies